scikit-hep/scikit-hep.github.io/pages/developers/style.md

 ### NBQA

-You can adapt most tools to noteobooks using [nbqa](https://github.com/nbQA-dev/nbQA).
+You can adapt most tools to notebooks using [nbQA](https://github.com/nbQA-dev/nbQA).
 The most useful one is probably Ruff:

 ```yaml
 - repo: https://github.com/nbQA-dev/nbQA